DrC0okie/HEIG_CLD_Labo2/README.md

 ### Environment

-Please note that the following load tests have been done with a low-end laptop on a WIFI connection, through a VPN.
-This configuration adds a significant amount of latency in the requests and responses.
+Please note that the following load tests were conducted using a low-end laptop with a Wi-Fi connection and through a VPN.
+This configuration introduces a significant amount of latency in the requests and responses.

 ### Check that the load balancer works